Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Representation and Model

-To obtain a regular temporal representation, we aggregate raw events into fixed-length time windows.
-Specifically, we partition time into windows of duration $W$ hours, each subdivided into $T$ buckets of width $\Delta t = W / T$.
+To obtain a regular temporal representation, raw events are aggregated into fixed-length windows of duration $W$ hours.
+Each window is subdivided into $T$ buckets of width $\Delta t = W/T$.
 For each user $u$ and window $w$, we construct a feature matrix

-where $F$ is the number of behavioral features and each entry $\mathbf{X}_{u,w}(t,f)$ represents the count or summary statistic of feature $f$ observed in bucket $t$ of window $w$.
-Buckets with no activity are explicitly filled with zeros, resulting in highly sparse representations.
+where $F$ is the number of behavioral features and each entry $X_{u,w}(t,f)$ represents the count or summary statistic of feature $f$ observed in bucket $t$ of window $w$.
+Buckets with no activity are explicitly filled with zeros.

-Each window is treated as a single observation for window-level detection.
-Importantly, the aggregation discards fine-grained ordering of events within each bucket, preserving only coarse temporal structure at resolution $\Delta t$.